ItsAnkitPatelSecond/ItsAnkitPatelSecond/README.md

 - 👋 Hi there, I’m Ankit Patel
 - 👀 I’m currently working on some cool project
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning JavaSwing
 - 💞️ I’m looking to collaborate on open source
 - 📫 How to reach : [click me](http://www.linkedin.com/in/itsakpatel)